ITman1/simple-rootkit/README.md

 Simple Rootkit
 ==============

-Simple rootkit that opens TCP port for listening and hides itself from the process list
+Simple rootkit that opens TCP port for listening and hides itself from the process list (eg. from top, ps and others).
+Hiding is accomplished via two different ways.
+For both of them is used of the kernel module.
+First way modifies getdents system call.
+The second way cleans virtual file /proc/$PID/cmdline inside memory and that causes that process is not visible anymore.

 # Usage
 ```